sunilchhablani/aws-lambda-edge-workshops/Workshop1/Lab5_Customization/README.md

 ### 2. Validate the function works in Lambda Console

-Click "Save and test" and configure the test event.
+Click `Save` and then `Test` and configure the test event.
 Use the test event from [ws-lambda-at-edge-customize-css-test-event.json](./ws-lambda-at-edge-customize-css-test-event.json).
 Set the `uri` value to `css/style.css`.

 <kbd>![x](./img/pic-2-configure-test-event.png)</kbd>